Probabilistic characterization of weakly harmonic maps with respect to non-local Dirichlet forms: Introduction

 Harmonic maps are critical points of the Dirichlet energy defined on the space of maps between two manifolds.
 There are a lot of studies about harmonic maps from both analytic and geometric points of view.
 The regularity of harmonic maps is one of the most important problems.
 In general it is known that harmonic maps have singular points by the non-linearity of the Euler-Lagrange equation obtained from the variational problem for the Dirichlet energy.
 The theory of partial regularity for harmonic maps was obtained in \cite{SU82, SU84} for energy minimizing maps, and in \cite{Evans, Bethuel} for stationary harmonic maps.

 On the other hand, harmonic maps are related to the theory of probability and they also have been studied through stochastic processes.
-In fact, we can easily show that smooth harmonic maps map Brownian motions on domain manifolds to martingales on target manifolds by It\^o's formula.
+In fact, we can easily show by It\^o's formula that smooth harmonic maps map Brownian motions on domain manifolds to martingales on target manifolds.
 In \cite{Pic2001}, it was shown that this probabilistic characterization of harmonic maps is valid even for weakly harmonic maps with respect to strongly local Dirichlet forms.
 Regularity of harmonic maps has been also considered form the view point of the theory of probability.
-The regularity of harmonic maps with values in spaces with a kind of convex geometry has been shown in \cite{ALT99} and \cite{Pic2000}.
+The regularity of harmonic maps with values in spaces with a kind of convex geometry has been shown in \cite{ALT99, Pic2000}.

 Recently, fractional harmonic maps, which are critical points of the fractional Dirichlet energy, are also studied.
-Fractional harmonic maps are initiated in \cite{Lio, Lio2} and the regularity theory for $\frac{1}{2}$-harmonic lines was obtained in those articles.
-The partial regularity for $\frac{1}{2}$-harmonic maps with general target compact manifolds has been shown in \cite{Moser11, MSire}.
-Recently, the partial regularity for $\frac{\alpha}{2}$-harmonic maps with values in spheres has been obtained in \cite{MPS}.
+The study of fractional harmonic maps is initiated in \cite{Lio, Lio2} and the regularity theory for $\frac{1}{2}$-harmonic lines was obtained in those articles.
+The partial regularity for $\frac{1}{2}$-harmonic maps has been shown in \cite{MSire}.
+Recently, for $\alpha \in (0,2)$, the partial regularity for $\frac{\alpha}{2}$-harmonic maps with values in spheres has been obtained in \cite{MPS}.

-In this paper, we first obtain the probabilistic characterization of harmonic maps with respect to regular Dirichlet forms which are not necessarily strongly local.
+In this paper, we first obtain a probabilistic characterization of harmonic maps with respect to regular Dirichlet forms which are not necessarily strongly local.
 This result is the extension of that of \cite{Pic2001}.
 Fractional harmonic mas are one of the most typical examples of such harmonic maps.
 To study harmonic maps for general regular Dirichlet forms by stochastic processes, we will apply the theory of martingales with jumps on a submanifold.
-Discontinuous martingales on manifolds are first introduced in \cite{Pic1991} and further studied in \cite{Pic1994} and the author's previous paper \cite{Okazaki}.
+Discontinuous martingales on manifolds are first introduced in \cite{Pic1991} and further studied in \cite{Pic1994}.
+Recently, some properties concerning the convergence of discontinuous martingales have been studied in the author's previous paper \cite{Oka23} for the purpose of applications to harmonic maps.